sidd-73/assignment-1/README.md

-#For Using Local database,
+# For Using Local database
 create a .env file in the root add database url

 DATABASE_URL="mysql://username:password@localhost:3306/yourschema"

-#User Registration
+# User Registration
 -/register  registers username and password.
 {
   "username": "exampleUser",